How do I keep my teenager throughout the summer months? Our 6 ideas

 Your child isn’t a fan of sport?
 Never mind!
 There are also more artistic courses on offer; drawing, painting, writing or even music.
 Several groups and societies offer teens the chance to discover or perhaps become even better in a field of their choice.

-3. Outdoor activities with friends
+3. Organize outdoor activities with friends

 With you or with their friends, depending on whether your child is allowed to go out without an adult, plan outdoor group activities.
 Tree climbing, paintballing, swimming, going to the beach or the lake, water sports, horse riding… The possibilities are endless!